Hasselback Potatoes: Crispy and Tender

 - Slice the potatoes using a guide so you don’t accidentally cut through the bottom.

-- If you want the potatoes crispier baste it more often than 2 or 3 times.
+- If you want the potatoes to be crispier, baste them more often than 2 or 3 times.

 - These potatoes can be made a few hours ahead of serving time.